Paisseon/paisseon/README.md

 - \[CustomPass 1.0] Change the passcode numbers to whatever symbols you want.
 This might take a while as the other things here are higher priority.
 - \[DarkKeysReborn 1.3] Full rewrite, probably won't add anything new but the code was awful.
 - \[Pandora 1.0] Coming soon?
 Multitasking tweaks are hard to make, but it will eventually be released in some form.
+- \[Reverie 2.3] Fix bugs in the CPU throttling and in the "Hibernate Whilst Charging" toggle.
-- \[Satella 2.5.1] Possibly sandbox the receipt faker so it crashes less.
+- \[Satella 2.5.1] Group the receipt faker so it only hooks SKPaymentTransaction.transactionReceipt when enabled
 - \[Vivy 1.3] Add option for Eliza-style colouring.

 ### Badges are pretty